se-for-sci/se-for-sci.github.io/content/week05_ci/docs.md

 You can select any theme you want; `furo` is an ultra modern, well designed, lightweight theme used by the PyPA.

-Next, exit your `conf.py` file.
+Next, edit your `conf.py` file.
 Your extensions should look like this:

 ```python
 extensions = [